AlphaAssay $ test my signal

 RESEARCH · COMPARISON

-Best tools to validate a trading signal (2026)
+Tools to validate a trading signal (2026): an honest comparison

 ALPHAASSAY RESEARCH · COMPARISON · 7 MIN READ

 There is no single tool that validates a trading signal end to end — the honest answer is a short stack, and which piece you reach for depends on what you are defending against: unrealistic costs, look-ahead leakage, selection under multiple testing, or regime luck.
 This is a plain comparison of the tools serious people actually use, what each is best for, and — the part most listicles skip — where each one stops.
-AlphaAssay is one of them: an independent, cryptographically signed pass/fail verdict your agent can act on and anyone can re-verify.
+AlphaAssay is one of them: an independent, structured pass/fail verdict your agent can act on, with a separately issued certificate when portable proof is needed.
 Where a free library or a hand-written t-test does the job just as well, we say so.

 Which tools validate a trading signal?